 What Are Flying Spiders?

-Are flying spiders real?
-The simple answer is yes.
+The simple answer is no, but there are flying spiders.
 But they’re not what Twitter and Facebook may have led you to believe.

 The so-called flying spider, also called the gray cross spider or bridge spider, is scientifically classified as Larinioides sclopetarius.
 It is a large orb-weaver spider, meaning it spins a round web.
 It was first discovered in 1757.